casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/return-values-tutorial.md

 ## Session Code {#return-session-code}

 The following is an example of session code calling the [specified entry point](#return-contract-code).
-Keep in mind that the caller does not need to be session code, and the immediate caller could be another instance of contract code.
+Keep in mind that the immediate caller does not need to be session code, and the immediate caller could be another instance of contract code.

 ```rust